Mapping Pollen Dispersion

 This is an interesting example that came up in conversation with another engineer related to a construction project happening at an existing facility.
 Imagin...

-A routine practice of process safety is to model scenarios for different chemiccal hazards present at a plant.
-Often there are more plausible scenarios than ...
+A routine practice of process safety is to model scenarios for different chemical hazards present at a plant.
+Often there are more plausible scenarios than t...

-Very often, in chemical engineering, the line between problems one can solve one’s self, with code or more often than not in a spreadsheet, and problems that...
+Very often, in chemical engineering, the line between problems one can solve one’s self and problems that are solved with a piece of commercial software is w...

 As Alberta continues down it’s path to the hydrogen economy, with more industrial facilities transitioning to hydrogen as a fuel, and more producers of hydro...